 Honda’s Fumbled Production Is Catching up With Them

-With the pandemic and remnants of automotive production line shutdowns in the review mirror, it at least feels like vehicle production is getting back to normal.
+With the pandemic and remnants of automotive production line shutdowns in the review mirror, it feels like vehicle production is returning to normal.
 But as the various car manufacturers share their year-end numbers for 2022, it’s clear that a couple are still struggling to rebound.
 Honda’s fumbled production hiccups are still waning on today’s production numbers.

 But is it a slow-to-recover problem, or is a decline in market share to blame?
 Whatever it is, it’s catching up to the Japanese automaker, putting pressure on the team to make 2023 a great production year.
 These are the Honda numbers and deficits to know as you decide whether or not you think Honda can turn things around.

 A look at Honda’s production numbers from 2022

 To really understand what kind of hardship Honda is enduring right now, it’s important to look at more than just a few years’ worth of data.
 Statista shares metrics and actual passenger car production numbers for Honda, dating back to 2013.
 And as of last October, the automaker’s production levels were at an all-time low, with only 3.28 million cars.

 In 2021, production for Honda hit 4.14 million.
 And before the pandemic, 2017 and 2018 demonstrated passenger cars produced numbers well into the 5.24 million and 5.36 million, respectively.

 What these numbers really show is that Honda not only was hit hard in 2020 and 2021, production-wise.
 It also demonstrates the Japanese automaker has significantly struggled to rebound.

 Though other automakers experienced similar setbacks and production line shuttering in 2020, Honda’s competition seems to be bouncing back at a much higher rate.
 So, what’s stalling Honda’s production?